Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Access Control

 • Dedicated farm clothing and footwear: Farm workers should change into designated farm boots and clothing before entering the farm.
-The same boots worn from a neighboring farm or wet market and into your brooder area is one of the highest biosecurity risks in Philippine free-range farming.
+The same boots worn from a neighbouring farm or wet market and into your brooder area is one of the highest biosecurity risks in Philippine free-range farming.

 ✅ Daily Biosecurity Checklist — Print and Post at Farm Entrance